repoze/repoze.who-sqlalchemy/docs/source/index.rst

 .. topic:: Overview

-    The :mod:`repoze.who` SQLAlchemy plugin provides an authenticator plugin for SQLAlchemy or Elixir-based models.
+    The :mod:`repoze.who` SQLAlchemy plugin provides an authenticator and a metadata provider plugins for SQLAlchemy or Elixir-based models.

 How to install